niteshk727/omnifood/README.md

 Omnifood demonstrates a website that provides a look and feel of a food subscription website with different subscription options.
 It has different sections like
 - Food Subscription Plans
 - Customer Testimonials
-- Locations where it is serviceable
+- Serviceable Locations
-- How to connect on Mobile Apps
+- Option to connect on Mobile Apps
+- A Weekly or Monthly Subscription Newsletter Form

+**Note:** UI Only Web Page, do not expect full working logic.